JDIZM/compound-interest/README.md

 ### Features

 - [x] 1. calculate compound interest of a lump sum over time
-- [ ] 2. calculate compound interest with additional contributions
+- [x] 2. calculate compound interest with additional contributions
+- [x] 3. calculate compound interest with interest only payments towards the principal borrowed
-- [ ] 3. calculate compound interest with a decreasing principal
+- [ ] 4. calculate compound interest with a decreasing principal

 There are a few options and circumstances to consider when calculating compound interest: